Last updated on July 28th, 2023 at 01:47 pm

-Mexican withholding tax is the amount a company retains from its employees’ pay to pass over to the Mexican tax authorities.
-Therefore, employees remain compliant with their tax payments without needing to hire an accountant.
+Mexican withholding tax is the amount a company retains from its employees’ pay to pass to the Mexican tax authorities.
+Therefore, employees remain compliant with their tax payments without needing an accountant.

 Indeed, when starting a business in Mexico, you probably will need to hire employees.
-So, it is important that you know how this works.
-Not just because your company will be obliged to retain it, but also because it affects the amount that the employee will earn.
+So, you must know how this works not just because your company will be obliged to retain it but also because it affects the amount the employee will earn.

-Basically, in this article, we talk about the amount of income taxes that Mexican companies need to withhold from employees.
+This article talks about the income taxes that Mexican companies need to withhold from employees.
 However, this is not the entire picture when it comes to the payroll burden of Mexican companies.
-Therefore, in our article Payroll Taxes in Mexico: Understanding How It Works, we talk more in-depth about all of the concepts related to payroll taxes in Mexico and how to calculate them.
+Therefore, in our article Payroll Taxes in Mexico: Understanding How It Works, we talk more in-depth about all the concepts related to payroll taxes in Mexico and how to calculate them.

 So, let’s see how the Mexican withholding tax works.

-Certainly, the law requires that employers deduct the proportional amount of income tax contributions from their employees’ paycheck.
+Indeed, the law requires that employers deduct a proportional amount of income tax contributions from their employees’ paychecks.
 Then the employer must submit this amount to the government each month.
 Hence, the term Mexican withholding tax.

 So, let’s get legal.
-Article 96 of Mexico’s Federal Income Tax Law or Ley del Impuesto Sobre La Renta (LISR) explicitly stipulates that whoever pays a salary to an employee is obliged to withhold and pay a proportion of that salary.
-Following, these payments are considered provisional payments and will be credited against the employee’s annual tax payment.
+Article 96 of Mexico’s Federal Income Tax Law, or Ley del Impuesto Sobre La Renta (LISR), explicitly stipulates that whoever pays a salary to an employee is obliged to withhold and pay a proportion of that salary.
+These payments are considered provisional and will be credited against the employee’s annual tax payment.

 Retentions are made according to the following table.
 Retentions are made according to the following table.
 While Mexican tax authorities update this table annually, you don´t have to worry.
-Because, if you bookmark this article, you can just come back and check it.
-Evidently, we update it every time it changes.
+Bookmark this article, and you can just come back and check it; we update it every time it changes.

 |Income Level||Lower Limit||Higher Limit||Fixed Fee||Surplus Tax Rate|

-Ok but, how do you calculate it?
-Certainly, it’s quite easy.
+Ok but how do you calculate it?
+Indeed, it’s pretty easy.
 All you need to do is:

 - Secondly, subtract the lower limit from the salary.
 The difference obtained as a result is called a surplus.

-- Thirdly, apply the tax rate of the salary’s level of income to the surplus.
+- Thirdly, apply the salary’s income level tax to the surplus.
 As a result, you obtain what we call surplus taxes.

-- Lastly, you add the fixed fee according to the level of income to the surplus taxes and you get the Mexican withholding tax for that month.
+- Lastly, you add the fixed fee according to the income level to the surplus taxes, and you get the Mexican withholding tax for that month.